Henry Rollins: As producer

 In the 1980s, Rollins produced an album of acoustic songs for convict Charles Manson titled Completion.
 The record was supposed to be released by SST Records, but the project was canceled because the label received death threats for working with Manson.
-Only five test presses of Completion were pressed, two of which remain in Rollins' possession.
+Only five test presses of Completion were pressed, two of which remain in Rollins's possession.

 In 1995, Rollins produced Australian hard rock band the Mark of Cain's third full-length album Ill at Ease.

 Media work

 Television

 As Rollins rose to prominence with the Rollins Band, he began to present and appear on television.
 These included Alternative Nation and MTV Sports in 1993 and 1994 respectively.
 Rollins also co-starred in The Chase with Charlie Sheen.
-In 1995 Rollins appeared on an episode of Unsolved Mysteries that explored the murder of his best friend Joe Cole and presented State of the Union Undressed on Comedy Central.
+In 1995 Rollins co-starred in Johnny Mnemonic and also appeared on an episode of Unsolved Mysteries that explored the murder of his best friend Joe Cole and presented State of the Union Undressed on Comedy Central.
 Rollins began to present and narrate VH1 Legends in 1996.
 Rollins, busy with the Rollins Band, did not present more programs until 2001, but made appearances on a number of other television shows, including Welcome to Paradox in 1998 in the episode "All Our Sins Forgotten", as a therapist who develops a device that can erase the bad memories of his patients.
 Rollins also voiced Mad Stan in Batman Beyond in 1999 and 2000.

 Rollins was a host of film review programme Henry's Film Corner on the Independent Film Channel, before presenting the weekly The Henry Rollins Show on the channel.
 The Henry Rollins Show is now being shown weekly on Film24 along with Henry Rollins Uncut.
 The show also lead to a promotional tour in Europe that led to Rollins being dubbed a "bad boy goodwill ambassador" by a NY reviewer.
-He also hosted Fox's short-lived 2001 horror anthology Night Visions.
+He also hosted Fox's short-lived 2001 horror anthology series Night Visions.
+The show's creators wanted Gary Oldman to host this show, but Fox insisted on having Rollins instead.

 In 2002, Rollins guest-starred on an episode of the sitcom The Drew Carey Show as a man Oswald found on eBay and paid to come to his house and "kick his ass".
 He co-hosted the British television show Full Metal Challenge, in which teams built vehicles to compete in various driving and racing contests, from 2002 to 2003 on Channel 4 and TLC.
 He has made a number of cameo appearances in television series such as MTV's Jackass and an episode of Californication, where he played himself hosting a radio show.
 In 2006, Rollins appeared in a documentary series by VH1 and The Sundance Channel called The Drug Years.